Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 ### Model Selection

+The table below provides an overview of the model selection properties for each software.

 - Can the user select the active learning model (yes/no)?
 - Can a user upload their own model (yes/no)?
 - Can the feature extraction results be stored (yes/no)?